Staffbase/plugins-sdk-php/doc/api.md

 SSOToken::isEditor(  ): boolean
 ```

-The user will always have a user role to prevent a bug class
-on missing values.
 Only when the editor role is explicitly
 provided the user will be marked as editor.